declanhuggins/dhugs-com/posts-bin/dec-22.md

 ---
-title: "Dec 22 Post"
+title: "Dec 22"
 date: "2024-12-22"
 excerpt: "A brief summary..."
 ---

-# Content of the Dec 22 Post
+# Content of the Dec 22

 Your Markdown content goes here.